 Learn about joining the SLCC and auditioning for our next season.

-Financial support for the Saint Louis Chamber Chorus is made possible by grants from the Arts and Education Council, the Missouri Arts Council, and the Regional Arts Commission of St. Louis.
+Financial support for the Saint Louis Chamber Chorus is made possible by grants from the E. Reuben and Gladys Flora Grant Foundation, the Berges Family Foundation, Missouri Arts Council, and the Regional Arts Commission of St. Louis.